 How the whole bag didn’t combust when we stopped for butterscotch malts in Lake City was a great mystery to me.
 In the time it took the Tastee Freeze waitress to whip up our orders and slide them through the window, Momma’s car morphed into an oven.
 We could have baked chocolate chip cookies on the dashboard, if we’d better planned.

-We shot our fireworks from the dock which was a three for one deal—the initial explosion, the echo through the cove, the reflection over the water.
-Sometimes we watched the official fireworks show at one of the marinas but truth be told, our own private party was more fun.
+We shot our fireworks from the dock, which was a three for one deal—the initial explosion, the echo through the cove, the reflection over the water.
+Sometimes we watched the official fireworks show at one of the marinas, but truth be told, our own private party was perfect.

-Last night, the fireworks began around our home.
-Kabooms resonated from the mountains as though they came three houses down.
-Unamused, Lucy and Annabelle barked and howled, more noise than harmony.
+The fireworks have already begun around our home.
+Last night, kabooms resonated from the mountains as though they came three houses down.
+Luckily, the dogs ignored the noise.

 This morning, I look for fireworks in the garden.
 Explosions of color from nature.

-Wishing you a safe, happy 4th of July filled with all the good things.
+Wishing you a safe and happy 4th of July filled with all the good things.

 Grace Grits and Gardening